-It’s crucial to think about customer behaviour when expanding in new markets.
+It’s crucial to think about customer behavior when expanding in new markets.
 How does your target customer usually buy products?
 What’s their preferred method of delivery?
-The following factors will help you consider how customer trends will affect the way you go about doing business in Canada.
+The following factors will help you consider how customer trends will affect the way that you go about doing business in Canada.

-Canadian shoppers are more likely to purchase when affordable 2 day shipping options or same-day delivery is offered, and are known for having one of the highest shopping cart abandonment habits if shipping cost is high
+Canadian shoppers are more likely to purchase when affordable 2-day shipping options or same-day delivery is offered, and are known for having one of the highest shopping basket abandonment habits if shipping cost is high

-More than 4 out of 10 Canadian shoppers abandon their carts if return shipping is not free
+More than 4 out of 10 Canadian shoppers abandon their baskets if return shipping is not free

 Canadians are less likely to shop on their mobiles, perhaps due to high data usage fees.
 About 25% of online transactions in Canada are processed on mobile devices

 Generally speaking, varying taxes and lead times make intra-Canada fulfillment simpler than cross-border fulfillment.
 However, the U.S. and Canada both follow the North American Free Trade Agreement (NAFTA), which makes fulfillment between the 2 countries much less complex.
 The most common method is to fulfill from a northern point in the U.S. and take the product cross-border into Canada.

 Canadian consumers do not shop online as often as consumers in other countries do.
 Research indicates that the top reasons Canadian customers shop online include desire for a quick delivery, low shipping costs and an easy return process.
 Intra-Canada fulfillment is the most successful fulfillment model when trying to reach Canadian consumers, in terms of cost, service level options, ease of delivery and overall customer experience.

 When considering Intra-Canada fulfillment, there are several locations from which to consider storing your products for delivery; which one you choose will depend largely upon where your current customer base is situated.
 See the map below for locations to consider.

 - Deliver 2 out of every 3 e-commerce shipments in Canada